swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

-The fan mounts are built using OpenSCAD. *hp-z6-memory-fan-mount-single-80.scad* is the main file for the single fan model. *hp-z6-memory-fan-mount-dual-80-80.scad* and *hp-z6-memory-fan-mount-dual-80-92.scad* build dual fan models with secondary fan sizes of 80 mm or 92 mm respectively.
-Most of the code and settings are found in *hp-z6-memory-fan-mounts.scad*.
+The fan mounts are built using OpenSCAD. *hp-z6-memory-fan-mount-single-80.scad* is the main file for the single fan model. *hp-z6-memory-fan-mount-dual-80-80.scad* and builds the dual fan model with secondary fan sizes of 80 mm. *hp-z6-memory-fan-mount-washers.scad* builds the washers.
+Most of the code and settings are found in *hp-z6-memory-fan-mounts.scad* with the main files only selecting which model is built.

 ### Fan Models

 Models are used to visualize and verify the relative positions of holes and mounts during debugging but not necessary for building.
-This project uses 80- and 92-mm fan models created from [Delta](https://www.delta-fan.com) fan models.
-They were converted from STEP to stl format using [IMAGEtoSTL](https://imagetostl.com/convert/file/stp/to/stl).
+This project uses 80-mm fan model created from [Delta](https://www.delta-fan.com) fan models.
+The fan models were converted from STEP to stl format using [IMAGEtoSTL](https://imagetostl.com/convert/file/stp/to/stl).
 The full set of fan models referenced in the source are: